 - Sea kayaking and snorkelling are, of course, very popular in Samui.
 Most dive shops arrange day trips to Koh Tao for dives (and snorkellers can tag along for a reduced fee) but families will probably be happy staying closer to Samui.

-- See Also: Hotels for Families on Koh Samui
+- See Also: Family Hotels on Koh Samui

 Chaweng and Lamai both feature a long string of hotels that differ little from each other (within each price range).
 I’ve listed 3 hotels here outside of these 2 popular centers.

-- Anantara Bophut Resort & Spa — A family friendly hotel with all that you’d expect from a 5 star resort: great food, friendly staff, immaculate grounds and garden, and a stunning swimming pool.
-The kids club gets raves too.
+- Anantara Bophut Resort & Spa — A family friendly hotel with everything you’d expect from a 5 star resort: great food, friendly staff, immaculate grounds and garden, and a stunning swimming pool.
+A good kids’ club too.

 - Maenam Buri Resort — A great place located steps from the beach.
 A very friendly staff and owner make guests feel at home.
-A nice restaurant is onsight and several good eateries are just a short walk down the sand.
+A nice restaurant is onsite and several good eateries are a short walk down the sand.